Skip to main content

 Some users may need to keep data private in order to comply with legal or cultural requirements.
 The following users can request an extended or indefinite embargo by selecting the Apply for my project to be private option in the Project Details tab of the project.

 Project Owners and Project Editors can apply for a project to be private and receive an email to fill out an application for permanent privacy.
 The submitted application will be reviewed by the Wildlife Insights support team to verify that the request meets the Wildlife Insights policies on data privacy, and will either be approved or denied.
 The result of this process will be communicated by email to the Project Owner who created the project and reflected in the Project Details tab.
-Learn more about how to apply for a project to be private
+Learn more about how to apply for a project to be private.

 Note: Submitting a private project request does not guarantee that your project will be approved for an indefinite embargo.